kolron/PseudoCode-Algorithms/README.md

-# PsuedoCode repository for popular Algorithms
+# PsuedoCode repository for common Algorithms

 Hi! in this repository I have some (And will continue to add!)
-PsuedoCode for popular algorithms and some of their implications.
+PsuedoCode for common algorithms and some of their implications.